akardapolov/ASH-Viewer/README.md

 - Open connection dialog and populate them with data (URL for Oracle database: **jdbc:oracle:thin:@host:port:SID**)

  ![ASHViewerConnectionDialog](media/connection.png)
-- Press Connect button and start to monitor your system
+- Press Connect button and start to monitor your system and highlight a range to show details.

  ![ASHViewerTop](media/top.png)
 - Review Raw data interface to gain a deep insight into active session history